courros/hnco/README.md

 directory, a Makefile runs the simulations and generates the report.
 The experiment itself is described in a json file called `plan.json`.

+All experiments can use GNU parallel to run the simulations in parallel hence take advantage of multicore architectures.
+To use GNU parallel, simply set the field `parallel` to `true`.
+At the moment only local computations are available but distributed computations are considered for future releases.

 To run the simulations, compute the statistics, and generate the report, execute the following command: